No Records Found

-First and foremost, I work to establish rapport and instructional control.
-I follow the patient's areas of interest and motivation to condition myself and the environment with reinforcers.
+First and foremost, I work to establish rapport.
 Working on any speech is often hard and incredibly effortful for the child, so it is even more important to keep the value of engagement high.

 Depending on motivation and behavior, I strive for frequent and intensive practice of highly specified and limited speech targets with the recommended 100-200 trials within a 30 minute session.
 These are initially rapidly mass trialed and consistently presented (“blocked practice”) to give sufficient practice for learning the specific speech motor planning for the targeted speech movements.

 It is important to note that all sessions are conducted as individual speech therapy, 1:1 direct.
 Depending on scheduling, funding, and availability, sessions occur multiple times per week.

 Apraxia-Kids Email List Serv